 We may use or disclose your personal information for the purposes of direct marketing.
 If you do not wish to receive our direct marketing material, you can opt out by contacting our Privacy Contact Officer.

 In order to provide services to you, we may be required to disclose your personal information to overseas recipients.
 The countries in which overseas recipients of personal information are located include the Philippines, United Kingdom and South Africa.

-Overseas recipients are bound by the Australian Privacy Act and we will also take reasonable steps to ensure that they comply with their privacy obligations.
+We will take reasonable steps to ensure that the overseas recipients comply with their privacy obligations.

 We will take reasonable steps to ensure that the personal information held by us is accurate, up-to-date, complete, relevant and not misleading.

 You have a right to access your personal information.
-Such access may be granted or refused in accordance with the APPs.
+Such access may be granted or refused by us in accordance with the APPs.
 We are not obliged to provide access if:

 - we reasonably believe that giving access would pose a serious threat to the life, health or safety of any individual, or to public health or public safety;